 Southwestern countries: In the Southeast some bats favor total sunlight, others like some shade and others complete shade.
 The most frequent bats in this area are the Mexican Free-tailed, Big Brown, Little Brown and some different species that I can’t find definite conformation on artificial roost usage.

 Bat occupancy changes and here are a couple of statistics to demonstrate why we need patience.
 In some surveys bats occupy about 60% of all types of roosts.
-Bats are always looking for roosts and are experts at discovering all kinds of shelters while they’re foraging at night, Bat Removal is always an option.
+Bats are always looking for roosts and are experts at discovering all kinds of shelters while they’re foraging at night.
 Bat houses on sticks or buildings are less difficult for them to locate and are occupied 2- 21/2 times faster than put in other areas.
 90% of those artificial homes are occupied for the first 2 decades , the remainder took from 3-5 decades.
 Multi chambered houses seem to work best.
 Maintain your bat houses every year, DO NOT Use insecticides or poisons because they will kill the bats and the babies.
-Verify the homes for seal and cracks up for their use another year and good luck on your bat homes.
+Let Melbourne Wildlife Control verify the homes for seal and cracks up for their use another year and good luck on your bat homes.